April 07, 2020

 The following red and white enamel Inter-State radiator emblem is believed to be the emblem depicted in the advertisement shown above.
 This Inter-State radiator emblem is rare.

-This is an Inter-State radiator emblem (1915-1918) mjs
+This is an Inter-State radiator emblem (c1915-1918) mjs

 Size: 69mm wide 60mm high MM: Unknown (probably W & H)

-If you have better details of the use of this Inter-State emblem or the dates of use of any of the other Inter-State radiator emblems, please let me know in order to update this post.
+If you have better details of the use of this Inter-State emblem or can confirm the dates of use of any of the other Inter-State radiator emblems, please let me know in order to update this post.

 No comments: